adnanmuttaleb/hr-system/README.md

 `flask run`

-To run the test casesm just run the following command:
+To run the test cases just run the following command:

 `pytest app/tests`